 Adelaide is a relatively safe city by international standards and was rated Australia’s safest city in 2013.
-In 2015, Adelaide was again rated the world’s fifth most liveable City in a survey of 140 cities.
+In 2015, Adelaide was again rated the world’s fifth most liveable city in a survey of 140 cities.
 Stability and safety were prominent factors, with Adelaide enjoying relatively low population density and crime levels.

-Adelaide has six late night managed taxi ranks, supported by City of Adelaide and the Taxi Council of SA.
+Adelaide has six late-night managed taxi ranks, supported by City of Adelaide and the Taxi Council of SA.
 Managed taxi ranks are clearly signposted, well-lit, covered by CCTV and staffed by security personnel between midnight and 3am at a minimum – longer in West End ranks.
 The location of Adelaide’s managed taxi ranks can be found here.

 The City streets and squares are dry areas 24hrs a day, 7 days a week.
 It is illegal to consume alcohol or carry an open liquor container in public space.
-Council is also currently trialling a timed Park Lands dry area between 8pm and 11am the next day.
-The Park Lands dry area is due to expire on 22 September 2016.
+Council is also currently trialling a timed Adelaide Park Lands dry area between 8pm and 11am the next day.
+The Adelaide Park Lands dry area is due to expire on 22 September 2018.
 If you wish to consume alcohol during the times that is covered by a dry area you must obtain a liquor licence through Consumer and Business Services.

 City of Adelaide owns and maintains the City Safe CCTV network across the Adelaide CBD and North Adelaide.
 This network is monitored 24 hours a day, 7 days a week by a branch of SA Police.